 4. Go back to the basics.
 If you have your old middle school or class 5 books, keep practicing the grammar.
 Students have a tendency to mug up grammar rules before the exam and then forget them.
 If you revise one standard per week or fortnight, it’s not an awful lot of work, and you can iron out your basic concepts again thoroughly.
 Practice genders and tenses specifically, these tend to be the most puzzling in written work.
 Even synonyms and antonyms are highly important, along with idioms and proverbs.
 Grammar has more relation to essay writing than you might think!

 When I first joined my school in 4th grade, I didn’t know any Hindi (I used to live abroad.)
 I had help from the school, but these tips helped me quite a lot and though I am not a Hindi genius, I score pretty well in Hindi (although there is always room for improvement).
 I managed to get better without a tuition, because my Hindi teacher always told me to follow these tips.

 I hope they help you, and all the best for any test you have to give!”

-Let us know how the above tips help you in your essays!
+Do try out these tips in your upcoming exams, whether they be the mid-terms or Class 10 pre-boards.
+Let us know how the above tips help you while writing your essays!
 If you have any feedback or questions, leave them in the Comments section below.